ARM-software/arm-trusted-firmware/docs/user-guide.md

 The TSP is coupled with a companion runtime service in the BL31 firmware, called the TSPD.
 Therefore, if you intend to use the TSP, the BL31 image must be recompiled as well.
-For more information on SPs and SPDs, see the "Secure-EL1 Payloads and Dispatchers" section in the [Firmware Design].
+For more information on SPs and SPDs, see the [Secure-EL1 Payloads and Dispatchers](firmware-design.rst#secure-el1-payloads-and-dispatchers) section in the [Firmware Design].

 First clean the Trusted Firmware build directory to get rid of any previous BL31 binary.
 Then to build the TSP image use: